amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 return <h1>{new Date().toString()}</h1>;
 ```

-Then we call this function with the setInterval(). and have the setInterval as let's call the function first
+Then we call this function with the setInterval().
+And have the setInterval as in every one second.
+Let's call the function first.

 ```js
 function showDate() {